Groovy

 Add file to data record

 Add a file to an existing record.
-With "copyFileToIntrexx(...)" the source file is copied and remains at its storage location.
-An analog call can be made with "moveFileToIntrexx(...)".
+With ""copyFileToIntrexx(...)"" the source file is copied and remains at its storage location.
+An analog call can be made with ""moveFileToIntrexx(...)"".
 In this case, the source file will be moved to Intrexx.

 Parameters:

-p_ctx - Current processing context (g_context)
+p_ctx - The current processing context (g_context)

-p_fileSrc - File to be added to record
+p_fileSrc - File to be added

 p_bTriggerWorkflow - Should a workflow be triggered that responds to data record changes?